 - Electricity consumption refers to the total amount of electricity consumption in Northern Ireland as recorded via metered data by NIE Networks.

 - Electricity generated from renewable sources refers to renewable generators physically located within Northern Ireland and recorded by NIE Networks and SONI.
 It excludes microgeneration, non-export generating stations and any imported electricity derived from known or unknown renewable sources.

-- Media enquiries to the Department for the Economy Press Office at firstname.lastname@example.org
+- For media enquiries contact the Department for the Economy Press Office at firstname.lastname@example.org .

 - General information on the Electricity Consumption and Renewable Generation for Northern Ireland report can be obtained from Sean Donnelly, DfE Analytical Services by email at email@example.com or by telephone on 028 9052 9793.